sergeycherepanov/devbrew/README.md

 1. Enable WSL
 2. Install Ubuntu 18.04 from app store
 3. Follow steps from  Linux section above
-4. Run super supervisord by following command: `service supervisord-devbrew start`
+4. Run supervisord by following command: `service supervisord-devbrew start`
 5. Update your network settings to use 127.0.0.1 as dns server

 ## Tags